 |KF||Law of the U.S.||4|

 BOOKS SHELVED IN SPECIAL LOCATIONS

 Reference Books: Books such as dictionaries, encyclopedias, gazetteers, yearbooks, directories, concordances, indexes, bibliographies, handbooks, and atlases are compiled to supply definite pieces of information of varying extent and are intended to be referred to rather than read through.
-Most of the reference books are located on floor 2 in the reference stacks, at the reference desk, or in the reading room area.
+Most of the reference books are located on the 2nd floor in the reference stacks, at the reference desk, or in the reading room area.

 If the book is not on the shelf, you may want to check the:

 - library catalog to be sure the book is not on reserve, in reference or the archives, or on order